All Episodes

 Thank you.

-Um I was just calling about social security uh my understanding was I know some people who work for the railroad and they don't pay into Social Security and I understand that uh back in the early sixties Lyndon Johnson tried to get uh the people in that work for the railroad into Social Security and Supreme Court ruled that the government couldn't do that.
+And I understand that back in the early 60s, Lyndon Johnson tried to get the people that work for the railroad into Social Security, and the Supreme Court ruled that the government couldn't do that.

 But they also ruled that Social Security was constitutional because participation in it was voluntary.